This Day In Writing History

 Her father, Edward Barrett, believed that his father may have adopted the light skinned babies of his slave mistresses, and that he may have been one of them.
-A virulent racist, Edward feared and was repulsed by the idea that Negro blood may be running through his and his children's veins.
+Politically conservative and a virulent racist, Edward was repulsed by the idea that Negro blood may be running through his family's veins.

 All of his children were white, but he feared that they might one day produce dark skinned offspring.
 That's the real reason he forbade them all from marrying under the threat of being disowned and disinherited.

 The fiercely liberal Elizabeth Barrett didn't share her father's racism, and she wasn't about to let his ignorance and intolerance stand in the way of her marrying her true love.